 The revenue has been disaggregated based on the key drivers by which the Company receives and recognises its revenue.
-Accordingly, the disaggregated revenue line items do not represent or correspond to the operating segments as defined by IFRS 8 and explained in note 28.

-Allocation of transaction price to remaining performance obligation
+Allocation of transaction price to remaining performance obligations

-The Company has no unsatisfied performance obligations with respect to billed revenue.
+The Company has no unsatisfied performance obligations with respect to the billed revenue.
 The Company has right to invoice for every unit of output and making available the designated capacity.
 Actual invoicing for the delivered output is done at the end of every month.